NASA-API-Project/NASA-API-Internship/README.md

 ## 📌 Project Overview

 Welcome to the NASA API Implementation project!
 This full-stack web application utilizes NASA's public APIs to provide users with captivating Astronomy Picture Of The Day (APOD) and Mars Rover Photos.
-Developed as part of a 30-day development internship program, this project demonstrates the integration of various modern technologies to create a robust, secure, and user-friendly application.
+Developed as part of  development internship program, this project demonstrates the integration of various modern technologies to create a robust, secure, and user-friendly application.

 Discover breathtaking astronomical imagery and fascinating Mars exploration photos through an intuitive interface, complete with administrative features for data management and a comprehensive API for developers.